French Revolution - Causes, Events, and Effects

 11. Vendee is the western part of France where people (mostly peasants) were religious.
 They openly revolted against the stance of revolution about the Roman Catholic Church.
 The War in the Vendee broke out in March 1793 after the passing of conscription laws by the Republican regime in February 1792.
 The uprising received assistance from royalist supporters and Great Britain.
 After initial defeats, Republicans were able to uproot the rebellion.
 The main part of the war ended in December 1793 with the decisive Battle of Savenay.

 12. The Committee of Public Safety was formed in April 1793 to protect revolutionary France against internal rebellion and foreign threats.
-The members of the committee were given enormous powers.
-In July 1793, a radical member of the Jacobin Club, Maximilien Robespierre, became head of the committee and started summarily executing the enemies of the revolution.
+The members of the committee had enormous powers.
+In July 1793, a radical member of the Jacobin Club, Maximilien Robespierre, became head of the committee and started summarily executing everyone he considered the enemies of the revolution.
 These executions also included moderate members of the revolutionaries (Girondins).
-Due to these atrocities, the period from September 1793 to July 1794 in French Revolution is known as the Reign of Terror.
+Due to these atrocities, the period from September 1793 to July 1794 during the French Revolution is called the Reign of Terror.

 Guillotine was symbol of Reign of Terror

 14. Robespierre was strengthening his position in the Committee of Public Safety.
-It alarmed several members of the committee, including several moderate Jacobins, who were worried about their safety.
+It alarmed several committee members, including several moderate Jacobins, who were worried about their safety.
 This situation gave rise to a coup within the committee as these members of the committee executed Robespierre and over 150 of his supporters with the help of National Guards and Girondists on 27th July 1794.
 This event is known as the Thermidorian Reaction (Thermidor was the 11th month in the French Republican Calendar), which ended the Reign of Terror.

 15. On 22nd February 1795, the Convention approved the French Constitution of 1795, which replaced the previous French Constitution of 1793.
 Under this constitution, the period of a new regime of France, The Directory, started.

 16. The Directory operated with a combined leadership of five directors.
 However, it failed to get the support of the public from the beginning.
-The Directory could not control the economic condition due to food shortage following the 1795 crop failure.
-Though the directory denounced the atrocities of the Reign of Terror but the regime used cruel measures against its opponents.
+It could not control the economic condition due to food shortage following the 1795 crop failure.
+Though the Directory denounced the atrocities of the Reign of Terror, the regime used cruel measures against its opponents.
 Their famous achievements were the military successes against neighboring countries and the crushing of the Vendee rebellion.
-Later on 9th November 1799, Napoleon overthrew the Directory and established The Consulate and Napoleon Bonaparte became the First Consul.
+On 9th November 1799, Napoleon Bonaparte overthrew the Directory, established The Consulate, and became the First Consul.
 This event started the Napoleon era.

 Effects of the French Revolution

-The effects and impacts of the French Revolution were enormous, not only in France but in the whole of Europe and several other parts of the world.
+The effects and impacts of the French Revolution were enormous and long-lasting in France, Europe, and several other parts of the world.
 The French Revolution affected France and the outer world in the following ways:

-· Before the revolution, France was an absolute monarchy where all the decisions were taken by the king.
-The Estate-General was there to represent the clergy, the nobility, and the common people, but it had been practically ineffective since 1614.
+· Before the revolution, France was an absolute monarchy.
+The Estate-General was there to represent the clergy, the nobility, and the commoners, but it had been practically ineffective since 1614.
 Its role was also more or less advisory.
 Clergy also had immense powers as they were allowed to collect tithes (10% of the harvest) from peasants while their land was free from taxation.
 French Revolution crushed the power of both these pillars of government.
-The absolute monarchy was replaced by a democratic republic while the clergy lost all their influence and land to the revolutionary regime.
+A democratic republic replaced the absolute monarchy, while the clergy lost all their influence and land to the revolutionary regime.
 They became servants of the state, and France became a secular country based on the principles of enlightenment and liberalism.

-· The French Revolution heavily impacted the world also.
-In the beginning, monarchs from different parts of Europe took part in the campaign against revolutionary France in support of the French monarchy.
-These monarchs were feeling insecurity from this revolution which could also affect their people.
-A major role in this campaign was played by Britain and Holy Roman Empire.
-Later, French Republic also tried to export the revolution in the areas it captured (Netherlands, Belgium, Switzerland, Italy, etc.).
+· The French Revolution heavily impacted the outside world.
+In the beginning, monarchs from different parts of Europe participated in the campaign supporting the French monarchy against revolutionary France.
+These monarchs felt insecurity from this revolution, which could also affect their people.
+Britain and the Holy Roman Empire played a leading role in this campaign.
+Later, the French Republic also tried to export the revolution to its captured areas (Netherlands, Belgium, Switzerland, Italy, etc.).

 Comments